-&lt;sup>2 SB X7-7, also known as the Water Conservation Act of 2009, was introduced after the drought of 2007-2009 due to the California Governor's call for a statewide 20% reduction in urban water use by the year 2020.
+2 SB X7-7, also known as the Water Conservation Act of 2009, was introduced after the drought of 2007-2009 due to the California Governor's call for a statewide 20% reduction in urban water use by the year 2020.
 See the California Department of Water Resources website for more information: www.water.ca.gov/wateruseefficiency/sb7/

-Brown and Caldwell, Water Systems Optimization, Waterfluence, and Western Policy Research to complete Phase I.
+BAWSCA contracted with Maddaus Water Management (MWM) and its team, consisting of Brown and Caldwell, Water Systems Optimization, Waterfluence, and Western Policy Research to complete Phase I.